mongodb/docs/source/reference/meta-query-operators.rst

    Do not use snapshot with :operator:`$hint`, or :operator:`$orderby` (:js:func:`sort()`.)

-   All queries with response less than 1 megabyte are effectively snapshotted.
+   All queries with responses less than 1 megabyte are effectively snapshotted.